Copyright Streetswing.com - No Duplication authorized

 Streetswings Tap Dance History Logo Text

---- Tap Dance sprang from U.S. soil and would be made popular by dancers like "Daddy" Thomas Rice" (white) and "Zip Coon" who started the popularity of Negro-Minstrel dance with his dances of "Jump Jim Crow " and Zip Coon .
+Tap Dance sprang from U.S. soil and would be made popular by dancers like "Daddy" Thomas Rice" (white) and "Zip Coon" who started the popularity of Negro-Minstrel dance with his dances of "Jump Jim Crow" and Zip Coon.
 Before these dancers offered their renditions of these dances, Master Juba (William Henry Lane) who was known as "the dancinest fellow ever-was" and is described as doing a tap type dance (but was more of a clog.)
 Later, the great minstrel man Barney Fagan is often times referred to As the "Father of Tap."

----Tap dancing started with the Negro slaves who would beat out rhythms and dance on river boats.
-Plantation owners called these dancers Levee Dancers thru out the south, these levee dancers would wear shoes as well as not.
-Levee dancers would find fame with the minstrel shows around 1830 and would hire them to perform to the Negro ditties, however, most of these Negro performers were actually white men who would wear face paint, (known as "Blackface ") and perform these dances.
-The Black Bottom has been credited to contributing to the "Modern Tap Dance Musical Phrasing," with it's "Off Beat" rhythms.
+Tap dancing started with the Negro slaves who would beat out rhythms and dance on river boats.
+Plantation owners called these dancers "Levee Dancers" thru out the south, these 'levee dancers' would wear shoes as well as not.
+Levee dancers would find fame with the minstrel shows around 1830 and would hire them to perform to the "Negro ditties" as they were called at the time, however, most of these Negro performers were actually white men who would wear face paint, (known as "Blackface") and acting or perform these dances due to racism.
+Eventually thru competition

---- Tap dance and Clog are very similar, mainly because Tap has deep roots into Clog dance.
-The most difficult of the Irish clogs are the Irish Jigs , Hornpipes and reels.
+Tap dance and Clog are very similar, mainly because Tap has deep roots into Clog dance.
+The most difficult of the Irish clogs are the Irish Jigs,Hornpipes and Reels.
 In some of these the feet can tap the floor more than seventy times in fifteen seconds.
 In Clog dancing, no thought is given to facial, line expressions and the arms are kept motionless.
-The Clog dance almost came to oblivion because of the mixing of the Clog and Shuffle dances of the African-Americans today known as Tap by the end of the 19th century.
+The Clog dance almost came to oblivion because of the mixing of the Clog and Shuffle dances of the African-Americans today known as Tap by the end of the 19th century in America.
 1900 to 1920 were the years modern tap had evolved.

---The Pedestal dancer would climb upon a marbled or gilded pedestal (24 inch base) and basically clog or tap out a routine while posing as motionless as a statue.
+The Pedestal dancer would climb upon a marbled or gilded pedestal (24 inch base) and basically clog or tap out a routine while posing as motionless as a statue.
 Henry E. Dixey who used to whitewash himself, was one such dancer that was known as a pedestal dancer, he would be presented to the stage as a statue on a pedestal in the likes of Apollo or Discobulos and when the curtains parted he would start dancing on the pedestal in a statue like motion.

----The Soft Shoe is a form of tap only done with soft soled shoes without metal taps attached, first introduced by George Primrose on the Minstrel stage in the early 1910s.
+The Soft Shoe is a form of tap only done with soft soled shoes without metal taps attached, first introduced by George Primrose on the Minstrel stage in the early 1910s.
 Performers originally wore all kinds of shoes to perform the Soft Shoe and as time went on the term soft shoe was applied to many eccentric styles of tap.
 The characteristics of the soft shoe however was the humor, wit, and delicate nature of the tapping performed with a very smooth and leisurely cadence.
 Occasionally this is referred to as the Sand Dance.

----The Buck and Wing was adapted to the Minstrel stage from the recreational clogs and shuffles of the African-American.
-The Buck and Wing is said to be a bastard dance, made up of Clogs , Jigs , Sand dance etc. The Hornpipe of England was a elaborate Pantomime of English sailors, mimicking their duties while patting the feet to a tune.
+The Buck and Wing was adapted to the Minstrel stage from the recreational clogs and shuffles of the African-American.
+The Buck and Wing is said to be a bastard dance, made up of Clogs, Jigs, Sand dance etc. The Hornpipe of England was a elaborate Pantomime of English sailors, mimicking their duties while patting the feet to a tune.

 Flash Steps consist of acrobatic combinations with expanded lea and body movements, while tapping not being essential became very popular during the teens and twenties.
 These Flash steps were more a visually stunning form of tap dance and the two main steps called "over the top" and "through the trenches" are credited to Toots Davis in 1913's Darktown Follies.
 Flash steps were usually done at the end of the routines as they could wear you out.